more-cars/rest-api/README.md

 ### Start application

-* Make sure the Minikube cluster is running (see [Minikube](#start-cluster) section)
-* Run `npm run app:deploy`
+* After the Minikube cluster is started, run `npm run app:deploy`
-    * a wizard will start
+    * a wizard will guide through the configuration
-        * select `minikube`, `dev`, `rest-api` and `latest`
+        * select `minikube` → `testing` → `rest-api` → `latest`
     * this will deploy the app, the API specification and the database in Minikube
     * it will start all needed services
     * it will create the necessary host entries in the local `/etc/hosts` file
         * needs to be confirmed via password
             * abort if you want to do it manually or you when you use a different hosts file
-    * the app should now be available at https://api.dev.more-cars.internal
+    * the app is now available at https://api.testing.more-cars.internal
-        * accept the browser's security risk warning (the gateways in the local cluster use dummy certificates)
+        * accept the browser's security risk warning (the gateway in the local cluster can only use invalid dummy certificates)
-    * the API specificaiton should now be available at https://swagger.dev.more-cars.internal
+    * the API specification is now available at https://swagger.testing.more-cars.internal
-    * the database should now be available at https://db.dev.more-cars.internal
+    * the database is now available at https://db.testing.more-cars.internal
 * Run `npm run app:undeploy` to completely remove the app from the Minikube cluster
     * a wizard will ask for the concrete cluster and environment that should be deleted
     * run `npm run app:deploy` to create a fresh version of the app again

-## Docker Images

-All docker images are managed automatically in the pipeline (see files in folder `.github/workflows`).
-There should be no need to create, tag or push them locally.

 ## Databases